searchspring/snapfu/README.md

 <img src="https://raw.githubusercontent.com/searchspring/snapfu/master/cli.png">

-Now you can run the project with your standard `npm` tools.
+Now you can run the project with your standard `npm` tooling.

 ```bash
 npm install